1. Introduction

 This Privacy Policy describes how Farpoint Technologies Inc.(“Farpoint”, “we”, “us”, “our”) collects, uses, discloses, and protects personal information in connection with the Fabricsoftware platform (the “Service”).
 This Privacy Policy supplements and is consistent with our Terms of Service, Section 13.

-Fabric is delivered primarily as a desktop application (Mac, Windows, Linux).
-Most of your data — your source code, prompts, AI outputs, and conversation history — stays on your local device and is never transmitted to Farpoint.
+Fabric is delivered primarily as a desktop application (Mac, Windows, Linux), and is also available as a mobile appfor iPhone.
+On desktop, most of your data — your source code, prompts, AI outputs, and conversation history — stays on your local device and is never transmitted to Farpoint when you use a local model or your own API keys.
+The mobile app works differently in one respect, described in Section 2.1.
 This Privacy Policy explains the limited circumstances in which Farpoint does receive personal information, and what we do with it.

 If you do not agree with this Privacy Policy, please do not use the Service.